 Studies have shown that there is an increased risk of death among elderly patients with dementia, especially for those with Alzheimer’s.
-One study found that out of 83 elderly patients who had taken the drug, 39 of them had died within one year of taking Risperdal.
-Patients with other types of dementia showed signs of increased hostility, agitation, confusion and impulsiveness.
+One study found that out of 83 elderly patients who had taken Risperdal, 39 of them had died within one year of taking Risperdal.
+Patients with other types of dementia showed signs of increased hostility, agitation, confusion, weight gain and impulsiveness.

 Children who took this drug tended to rapidly gain weight, as much as 10 to 20 pounds within three months.
 It also raised the rates of their cholesterol and triglyceride levels.
 Some boys who were on Risperdal developed a condition called gynecomastia.

-This is a condition in which males develop breasts, some of which even lactated.
-The condition is permanent and the only way to treat it is to perform breast reduction surgery or a mastectomy.
+This is a disorder in which male breast tissue develops abnormally, to the point that some patients who were later awarded punitive damages even lactated.
+Gynecomastia is permanent, and the only way to treat it is to perform breast reduction surgery or a mastectomy.

-Although Johnson and Johnson claims no wrongdoing, they did agree to settle five pending lawsuits against them.
-The Risperdal lawsuits were scheduled to be tried in Philadelphia’s Common Pleas Court.
+Although Johnson & Johnson claims no wrongdoing, they did agree to settle five pending Risperdal lawsuits against them.
+The cases were scheduled to be tried in Philadelphia’s Common Pleas Court.
 Although the details of the settlement are unknown, the lawsuits were filed by young men who had taken the drug and developed gynecomastia.

-An attorney involved in the lawsuits claimed that Johnson and Johnson hid the fact that the drug could elevate hormone levels in young males, which could lead to the development of breasts.
+An attorney involved in the Philadelphia lawsuits claimed that Johnson & Johnson hid the fact that Risperdal could elevate hormone levels in young males, causing alterations to the breast tissue which could lead to abnormal breast growth.
 The company was also accused of having its sales personnel minimize the known side effects of the drug when they spoke to physicians.
-The company also gave some doctors incentives to use their drugs, including golf outings.
+The company also gave some doctors incentives to use their medications, including golf outings.

 The drug company claimed that the breast development was a normal part of puberty and they denied any illegal marketing tactics.
 There were a total of 77 claimants for the Philadelphia cases that wanted their settlements with Johnson and Johnson enforced.
 The plaintiffs said the company contacted them and threatened to back out of the agreement if the plaintiffs didn’t file claims against specific third-party defendants.
 However, that stipulation was not a part of the original agreement.

-In January of 2002, the makers of the drug agreed to settle a Medicaid fraud lawsuit for $158 million.
+In January of 2002, Johnson & Johnson agreed to settle a Medicaid fraud lawsuit for $158 million.
 The Risperdal lawsuit claimed the drug was illegally marketed and it was also marketed for “off-label” uses.
 They made claims that the drug could help children with psychiatric disorders, such as Attention Deficit Disorder.
 However, there was no basis for the claims as no studies done on the effects of the drug on children with psychotic disorders.

 The Risperdal lawsuit also alleged that Johnson and Johnson exaggerated the effectiveness of the drug, as well as its safety.
 They were accused of giving government officials money to influence them and promoted Risperdal over less expensive alternatives.
 This ended up costing the state of Texas millions of dollars in unnecessary over-charges to the state’s Medicaid system.